dhh1128/codecraft.co/how-enums-spread-disease-and-how-to-cure-it.md

       But let's set that issue aside for a moment and say we settle on simple, stable enums, and they never prove to be controversial.
 Fine.
 We still have the problem of how/where additional semantics for each item in the enum are expressed in code.
 Take color again.
 How do we decide if a color is "warm" or "cool"?
 How do we decide which colors are complimentary?
 How do we map the colors to traffic signal meanings?
 How do we know which colors are most likely to be problematic for different kinds of color blindness, or which colors carry which connotations in different cultures (black=mourning in many western cultures, but white=mourning in Asia)?

       You might claim that really *good* enums are never like this; if the enum is ever used for something other than a totally opaque numeric constant, it's a bad example.
 Again, I don't buy it.
 Take the state machine in a TCP/IP stack.
-I guarantee that implementations of network protocols have switch statements that clump certain states together--they treat FIN and CLOSE the same way under certain conditions, for example.
+I guarantee that implementations of network protocols have switch statements that clump certain states together &mdash; they treat FIN and CLOSE the same way under certain conditions, for example.
 What this means is that these enumerated states have some common semantic meaning that the code needs to address.

       Of course, a particular codebase may not need lots of rich semantics for its enums, but what I'm claiming is that usually, it needs one or two.
 They grow like weeds, without any management.
 And the typical way to address this need, in all the languages I know, is to write helper functions (or, far worse, random blocks of code sprinkled everywhere) that switch based on members of the enum.
 This is true almost independent of how simple and stable your enum is.
 There is no place where you can gather all the semantics together and edit them as a single unit.
 If you want to add a new semantic dimension to your enum, or adjust how an existing semantic dimension works, you have to hunt through the code and analyze semantics from scratch, with every edit.
 Good unit tests help, but they catch the symptom, not the kernel of the problem.